 Phenolic, flavonoid, and carotenoid might have antioxidant capacity [24].
 Based on Pearson correlation on Table 2, phenolic content of all sample fruit extracts had a tendency to correlate with FRAP and H2O2 scavenging assay.
-Antioxidant capacity using FRAP appears to be related to the degree of hydroxylation and extent of conjugation in polyphenols [8].
-Meanwhile, antioxidant capacity using H2O2 scavenging assay is related to number and position of hydroxyl group bonded to the aromatic ring.
+Antioxidant capacity using FRAP appears to be related to the degree of hydroxylation and the extent of conjugation in polyphenols [8].
+Meanwhile, antioxidant capacity using H2O2 scavenging assay is related to the number and position of hydroxyl group bonded to the aromatic ring.
 Ortho and para hydroxyl substitution have stronger antioxidant capacity [35].
-Therefore, it can be predicted that major phenolic compounds in all sample fruit extracts have higher degree of hydroxylation and extent of conjugation, but only black nightshade and round green eggplant extracts have phenolic with ortho and/or para hydroxyl substitution.
+Therefore, it can be predicted that major phenolic compounds in all sample fruit extracts have a higher degree of hydroxylation and extent of conjugation, but only black nightshade and round green eggplant extracts have phenolic with ortho and/or para hydroxyl substitution.

 Flavonoid and carotenoid content of all sample fruit extracts had a tendency to correlate with CUPRAC, phosphomolybdenum, and BCB assay.
-Flavonoid may have antioxidant effect as hydrogen-donating compound, metal chelating ion, single oxygen transfer, and singlet oxygen quencher [36].
+Flavonoid may have antioxidant effects as hydrogen-donating compound, metal chelating ion, single oxygen transfer, and singlet oxygen quencher [36].
 Basically, structural requirement for hydrogen donating and metal chelating is related to o-dihydroxy structure in the ring B, C-2-C-3 double bond and oxo group at C-4 [36].
-The presence of OH at C-3 and C-5 will increase metal chelating activity of flavonoid.
-Therefore, it can be predicted that major flavonoid compounds in all sample have o-dihydroxy, C-2-C-3 double bond and oxo group at C-4.
+The presence of OH at C-3 and C-5 will increase the metal chelating activity of flavonoid.
+Therefore, it can be predicted that major flavonoid compounds in all samples have o-dihydroxy, C-2-C-3 double bond and oxo group at C-4.

 Carotenoid a compound that contributes to yellow color of fruits and vegetables have antioxidant capacity.
 The structural requirement for antioxidant capacity of carotenoid is the presence of conjugated double bonds.
 Carotenoids that contain more than seven conjugated double bonds were reported to have stronger antioxidant capacity [37].

-This study showed that a single in vitro antioxidant method was not possible to determine antioxidant capacity of extract.
-Each method had different mechanism and the result might be different.
-Therefore, it was important that variety of assays with different mechanism was used on plant extract to investigate its antioxidant potential.
+This study showed that a single in vitro antioxidant method was not possible to determine the antioxidant capacity of extract.
+Each method had different mechanism, and the result might be different.
+Therefore, it was important that variety of assays with different mechanism were used in the plant extract to investigate its antioxidant potential.

 CONCLUSION

-Antioxidant activity of sample should be measured using different assay in parallel because different method gave a different result.
+Antioxidant activity of the sample should be measured using different assay in parallel because different method gave a different result.
 Turkey berry extract showed good antioxidant capacity using FRAP, H O scavenging

 IUPAC technical report.
 Pure Appl Chem 2013;85(5):957-98.